wncc/WnCC/_pages/soc-faq.md

 </p>

 <h3 style="font-weight: 900;">When does SoC happen?</h3>
-<p>Season of Code is scheduled to happen from 11th May to 11th July.
+<p>Season of Code is scheduled to happen from 10th April to 10th July.
 These dates are tentative and may be a subject to change.
-The proposal portal however is now open and will close on 4th May.
+The proposal portal however is now open and will close on 21st March.
 </p>

 <h3 style="font-weight: 900;">Do I get a room retention if I am doing SoC?</h3>